Start Free Trial Book a Demo

 • Finance

 The list goes on.
 The important thing is to give your employees sections into which they can upload content in an organized manner.
 Make sure that your information architecture makes sense to a wide variety of people – get several coworkers to review it if you can.
 Your categories will be how employees navigate the wiki apart from search and they need to reflect company priorities.
 You might want to let each team structure their own wiki section in a way that meets their needs.
-No two teams are alike, and each team has their own way of working that should be reflected in the wiki.
+No two teams are alike, and each team has its way of working that should be reflected in the wiki.

 2. Start importing or creating content

 Once you’ve created your categories for your wiki you can start importing content from another tool such as Microsoft Word or Google Docs.
 Make sure you choose the right wiki software with import options.
 If you don’t have any content to import, you can start creating pages in your wiki.
 Get started on your content so that other employees have an example from which to work.
 Make sure you have all your new content in place before you officially launch the wiki.
-Some popular documentation includes a company handbook, and a Getting Started with the wiki guide.
+Some popular documentation includes a company handbook and a Getting Started with the wiki guide.

 3. Plan the launch of your wiki

 You’ll need to decide if you’re going to roll out your wiki to a specific team or introduce it to the whole company at once.
 If you’re rolling out to a single team, they can start exploring the product and creating their own subcategories.
-Then, when you finally get round to bringing in the whole company, this team can provide a benchmark for others to follow when building their wiki content.
+Then, when you finally get around to bringing in the whole company, this team can provide a benchmark for others to follow when building their wiki content.

 You can even provide training to your team to help them get up to speed with the software.
 If you decide to roll out your wiki to the whole company at the same time, don’t forget to ensure that everyone is introduced to your wiki management process to help you control contributions.
 You can appoint knowledge ambassadors that lead their team’s contributions to the wiki and to help if anyone has problems.